-Dr Julie Blakeley is a chartered clinical psychologist with over 27 years experience working in the NHS.
+Dr Julie Blakeley is the Service Manager for Psychotherapy with nearly 30 years experience working in the NHS.
 Previous to working in this Trust she has worked across a number of community mental health and learning disability teams within the North West.
 Julie has a special interest in working with people who have complex and long standing mental health and personality difficulties.
 She provides an integrative therapeutic approach and is a practitioner in both cognitive analytical therapy and mentalisation based therapy.
 Julie also provides clinical supervision and is an examiner and trainer for the North West doctorate in clinical psychology courses.

 Jean Challand works in the Rotunda day programmes interpersonal model of healthcare which is a rewarding and satisfying experience, one that allows time to really listen to others through its containing and holding environment.
 Her experience is of participating in the network of support and challenge through a highly structured day and predictable timeframe.
 She has witnessed group members gain insights into their problems and feel enabled to find ways of dealing with their difficulties.